-In May 2011, 2012 and 2013 we have been open as a part of International Permaculture Day.
-This is a free event where the property is open for people to wander around and ask questions.
-We also opened the property up for the Sustainable House Day in September 2012 and September 2014.
+Since 2011 we have been open as a part of International Permaculture Day, where the property is open for people to wander around and ask questions.
+We also used to open the property up for the Sustainable House Day in September 2012 and 2014 but no longer do this.

 From time to time there are local sustainable house tours in the area that we are invloved in that are run through the Mitchell Shire Council or BEAM - Mitchell Environment Group.
 These are usually advertised in local newspapers or on their websites.

 |Richard describing the passive solar aspects of the house (Photo: Maria Cameron)|

 We've also run a number of private tours for groups including: Eltham College, Country Greens Network, Seymour TAFE, Seymour Garden Club, Eastern Suburbs Permaculture Group and Transition 3081.